ILIAS-eLearning/ILIAS/docs/configuration/install.md

 <a name="configurate-cron"></a>
 ## Configure Cron Jobs

-This step configures the execution of the cron job, which can be set to perform tasks such as sending notifications.
+This step configures the execution of the cron job, which can be set to perform tasks, such as sending notifications.
 You can manage these tasks in the ILIAS Administration under "Administration > General Settings > Cron Jobs".